Ivo-Balbaert/The_Way_to_Jai/book/02A_Setting_up_a_Jai_Development_Environment.md

     If necessary, set the Path to Jai executable.
     Search for:  Run code configuration:
 		Custom command:
-        `jai $fileName -exe a.exe & a`
+      in Terminal:  `jai $fileName -exe a; ./a`

 This is the same as editing in settings.json:
-		 `"code-runner.executorMap": { "jai": "jai $fileName -exe a.exe && a",`
+		 `"code-runner.executorMap": { "jai": "jai $fileName -exe a; ./a",`

-			...
+Make sure you check in Preferences, Settings:  Code-runner: Run in Terminal Now you can RIGHT-click on the code window and select the 1st command: `Run Code`, and it will execute this command, which will compile and then run the generated executable a.exe.

-Now you can RIGHT-click on the code window and select the 1st command: `Run Code`, and it will execute this command, which will compile and then run the generated executable a.exe.
+Alternatively, you can use the key combination CTRL+ALT+N.
 We'll show an image of this in chapter 3.

 ### 2.4 The compiler command

-Now open up a terminal and type `jai` and ENTER.
+Now open up a Terminal and type `jai` and ENTER.
 You get the following message:

 _You need to provide an argument telling the compiler what to compile!
-Sorry._
+Sorry.
+Pass -help for help._

 `jai` is a compiler, so it needs at a minimum the path to some source code (file) to compile!
 In the next chapter; we're going to compile our first Jai program, and learn some more about the compiler.